HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

-Using our current [methodology](./methodology), it is not possible to reliably measure resource hints that are added following user-interaction, such as those added through <a hreflang="en" href="https://github.com/GoogleChromeLabs/quicklink">QuickLink</a>, which featured on less than 0.1% of pages analyzed.
+Using our current [methodology](./methodology), it is not possible to reliably measure resource hints that are added following user-interaction, such as those added through <a hreflang="en" href="https://github.com/GoogleChromeLabs/quicklink">QuickLink</a>, though that particular library featured on less than 0.1% of pages analyzed.

-Considering that the adoption of resource hints using HTTP headers is markedly smaller than adoption for the `<link>` HTML element, the rest of this chapter will focus on analyzing the usage of resource hints through the HTML Element.
+Considering that the adoption of resource hints using HTTP headers is markedly smaller than adoption for the `<link>` HTML element, the rest of this chapter will focus on analyzing the usage of resource hints through the HTML element.

-#### Types of Resource Hints
+### Types of resource hints

 There are five resource hint link relationships supported by most browsers today: `dns-prefetch`, `preconnect`, `prefetch`, `prerender` and `preload`.

-##### `dns-prefetch`
+#### `dns-prefetch`

+```html
+<link rel="dns-prefetch" href="https://example.com/">
+```

 The `dns-prefetch` link initiates an early request to resolve a domain name.
 It is only effective for DNS lookups on cross-origin domains and may be paired together with `preconnect`.
-While Chrome now supports a maximum of <a hreflang="en" href="https://source.chromium.org/chromium/chromium/src/+/fdf9418d23d434e0f7134da67dc41b0fe8268e91:net/dns/host_resolver_manager.cc;l=416">64</a> concurrent in-flight DNS requests - up from 6 last year - other browsers still have tighter limitations.
+While Chrome now supports a maximum of <a hreflang="en" href="https://source.chromium.org/chromium/chromium/src/+/fdf9418d23d434e0f7134da67dc41b0fe8268e91:net/dns/host_resolver_manager.cc;l=416">64</a> concurrent in-flight DNS requests—up from 6 last year—other browsers still have tighter limitations.
 For example, it is limited to <a hreflang="en" href="https://github.com/mozilla/gecko-dev/blob/master/netwerk/dns/nsHostResolver.h#L48">8</a> on Firefox.

+#### `preconnect`

 ```html
-<link rel="dns-prefetch" href="https://example.com/">
+<link rel="preconnect" href="https://example.com/">
 ```

-##### `preconnect`

 The `preconnect` link behaves similarly to `dns-prefetch`, but in addition to DNS lookups, it also establishes a connection together with TLS handshake if served over HTTPS.
-You are able to use `preconnect` in place of `dns-prefetch` as it gives a greater performance boost; but you must use it sparingly as certificates are usually upwards of 3KB, which would be competing with bandwidth for other resources.
+You are able to use `preconnect` in place of `dns-prefetch` as it gives a greater performance boost; but you must use it sparingly as certificates are usually upwards of 3 KB, which would be competing with bandwidth for other resources.
 You also want to avoid wasting CPU time opening connections which aren't required for critical resource.
 Keep in mind that if a connection isn't used within a short period of time (e.g., 10 seconds on Chrome), it would automatically be closed by the browser, wasting any `preconnect` effort.

+#### `prefetch`

 ```html
-<link rel="preconnect" href="https://example.com/">
+<link rel="prefetch" href="/library.js" as="script">
 ```

-##### `prefetch`

 The `prefetch` link allows you to recommend to the browser that a resource might be required by the next navigation.
 The browser may initiate a low-priority request for the resource, possibly improving the user experience as it would be fetched from the cache when needed.
-The resource would not be preprocessed or executed until the user navigates to the page which requires the resource.
+While resource may be fetched in advanced with `prefetch`, it will not be preprocessed or executed until the user navigates to the page which requires the resource.

+#### `prerender`

 ```html
-<link rel="prefetch" href="/library.js" as="script">
+<link rel="prerender" href="https://example.com/page-2/">
 ```

-##### `prerender`

 The `prerender` link allows you render a page in the background, improving its load time if the user navigates to it.
 In addition to requesting the resource, the browser may preprocess and fetch and execute subresources. `prerender` could end up wasteful if the user does not navigate to the prerendered page.
 To reduce this risk, Chrome treats the `prerender` hint as a <a hreflang="en" href="https://developers.google.com/web/updates/2018/07/nostate-prefetch">NoState Prefetch</a>.
 Unlike a full prerender it won't execute JavaScript or render any part of the page in advance.

-```html
-<link rel="prerender" href="https://example.com/page-2/">
-```

-##### `preload`
+#### `preload`

-Most modern browsers also <a hreflang="en" href="https://caniuse.com/link-rel-preload">support</a> the `preload` hint - and to a <a hreflang="en" href="https://caniuse.com/link-rel-modulepreload">lesser degree</a>, the <a hreflang="en" href="https://html.spec.whatwg.org/multipage/links.html#link-type-modulepreload">`modulepreload`</a> hint.
+Most modern browsers also <a hreflang="en" href="https://caniuse.com/link-rel-preload">support</a> the `preload` hint—and to a <a hreflang="en" href="https://caniuse.com/link-rel-modulepreload">lesser degree</a>, the <a hreflang="en" href="https://html.spec.whatwg.org/multipage/links.html#link-type-modulepreload">`modulepreload`</a> hint.
 The `preload` instruction initiates an early fetch for a resource which is required in the loading of a page and is most commonly used for late-discovered resources, such as font files or images referenced in stylesheets.
-Preloading a resource may be used to elevate its priority, allowing the developer to prioritize the loading of an LCP (<a hreflang="en" href="https://web.dev/lcp">Largest Contentful Paint</a>) image, even if this would otherwise be discovered while parsing the HTML.
+Preloading a resource may be used to elevate its priority, allowing the developer to prioritize the loading of the <a hreflang="en" href="https://web.dev/lcp">Largest Contentful Paint</a> image for, even if this would otherwise be discovered while parsing the HTML.

 `modulepreload` is a specialized alternative to `preload` and behaves similarly, however its usage is limited to <a hreflang="en" href="https://html.spec.whatwg.org/multipage/webappapis.html#module-script">module scripts</a>.

-## Adoption & Trends
+## Adoption and trends

 {{ figure_markup(
   image="resource-hints-adoption.png",